QubesOS/qubes-doc/common-tasks/usb.md

 method specific for particular device type (for example block devices described above), instead of this generic one.

+### Installation of qubes-usb-proxy ###
+[installation]: #installation-of-qubes-usb-proxy

-To use this feature, you need to install [`qubes-usb-proxy`][qubes-usb-proxy] package in the templates used for USB qube and qubes you want to connect USB devices to.
+To use this feature, you need to install [`qubes-usb-proxy`][qubes-usb-proxy] package in the templates used for the USB qube and qubes you want to connect USB devices to.
 Note you cannot pass through devices from dom0 (in other words: USB VM is required).
+`qubes-usb-proxy` should be installed by default in the template VM.
+However, if you receive this error: `ERROR: qubes-usb-proxy not installed in the VM`, you can install the `qubes-usb-proxy` with the package manager.

+- Fedora: `sudo dnf install qubes-usb-proxy`
+- Debian/Ubuntu: `sudo apt-get install qubes-usb-proxy`

+### Usage of qubes-usb-proxy ###

 Listing available USB devices: